gamesbook/pyprototypr/docs/source/core_shapes.rst

 ..
 NOTE::

-   There is more detail about the many properties that can be defined for a Hexagon in the :ref:`customised shapes' Hexagon <customised_shapes:hexIndex>` section.
+   There is more detail about the many properties that can be defined for a Hexagon in the :ref:`customised shapes' Hexagon <hexIndex>` section.

 Example 1.
 ++++++++++